Abacum vs Pigment: Which Modern FP&A Platform Wins for Mid-Market Finance Teams?

 - Shared "boards" and views for finance and business users

-- Tight integration of data + modelling + visualisation
+- Tight integration of data + modeling + visualization

 Abacum

-Abacum is a cloud FP&A platform that centralises data from multiple systems, layers in modelling, and exposes the results through reports, dashboards, and workflows.
-It emphasises:
+Abacum is a cloud FP&A platform that centralizes data from multiple systems, layers in modeling and exposes the results through reports, dashboards and workflows.
+It emphasizes:

 - Granular financial models (P&L, BS, CF)